edgeflare/delve/README.md

 - [echarts](https://echarts.apache.org) using [ngx-echarts](https://xieziyu.github.io/ngx-echarts/) for charts
 - [ace](https://github.com/ajaxorg/ace) for code editor

-delve integrates the above tools, and simple a WebDAV server for remote access, in a zero-dependency Go binary with the WebUI, written in [Angular](https://angular.io), embedded in it.
-It runs on Linux, Windows, macOS, and as container.
+delve integrates the above tools, and a simple WebDAV server for remote access/editing, in a zero-dependency Go binary that embeds a WebUI written in [Angular](https://angular.io).
+It runs on Linux, Windows, macOS, and as container. editor isn't really robust (ace itself is great but we're not leveraging its capabilities); can be used for typo fixes etc.

 ## let's `delve` in...